CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 For your convenience, we have provided the Base64 encoded clientId:password.

 1. Open the credentials file provided by the AB2D team
-1. Copy the Base64 encoded string inside the credential file
+2. Copy the Base64 encoded string inside the credential file
-1. Create a new text file using your editor of choice
+3. Create a new text file using your editor of choice
-1. Paste the Base64 encoded string into the new text file (the file should only have one line and look similar to our example)
+4. Paste the Base64 encoded string into the new text file (the file should only have one line and look similar to our example)
-1. Save that file as the credential file (for example `C:\users\abcduser\credentials_Z123456_base64.txt`) and note the location and name of the file for later as it will be a parameter in other scripts.
+5. Save that file as the credential file (for example `C:\users\abcduser\credentials_Z123456_base64.txt`) and note the location and name of the file for later as it will be a parameter in other scripts.

+#### Manually create credential file
 If you wish to manually create this file from your credentials, you can:

 #### In Linux or Mac: